 David is a Member in Stoll Keenon Ogden's Lexington office and has been with the firm since 1975.
-He is a member of the Business Services practice where he focuses on Mergers & Acquisitions and Equine Transactions.
+He is a member of the Business Services practice where he focuses on mergers & acquisitions, equine transactions, healthcare transactions and other transactions.
 David concentrates his practice in corporate law, business acquisitions, Uniform Commercial Code matters and healthcare law.

 David is AV Preeminent® Peer Review Rated by Martindale-Hubbell®, is listed in The Best Lawyers in America®, recognized by Chambers USA and is honored as a Kentucky Super Lawyer.
 In addition, he was named Best Lawyers® Corporate "Lawyer of the Year" in Lexington for 2009 and 2015, and Best Lawyers® Mergers and Acquisitions "Lawyer of the Year" in Lexington for 2011.
 David has made seminar presentations and written about a number of business law topics.
 He was also part of the Kentucky Bar Association Joint Subcommittee on Limited Liability Company Legislation and the Kentucky Bar Association Committee to draft Chapter 271B (business corporations).

 David is a member of the Fayette County, Kentucky and American Bar Associations.
 He is a past chair of the Business Law Section of the Kentucky Bar Association.
 He has also served as either chair or co-chair of the UK/CLE Biennial Business Association Law Institute since its inception.
-To give back to the community, David has provided free legal services to not-for-profit organizations.
+To give back to the community, David has provided free legal services to not-for-profit organizations and currently serves as chair of the Kentucky community board of the American Diabetes Association.
 David is married with four children, he enjoys playing golf in his spare time.

 SKO has represented numerous domestic and international clients with the acquisition and disposition of premier horse farms and related properties throughout the United States.